 0: Fully active, able to carry on all pre-disease performance without restriction

-1: Restricted in physically strenuous activity but ambulatory and able to carry out work of a light or sedentary nature, such as light house work or office work
+1: Restricted in physically strenuous activity but able to walk and carry out light work while standing or sitting, such as light house work or office work

 2: Ambulatory and capable of all self-care but unable to carry out any work activities.
 Up and about more than 50% of waking hours

 3: Capable of only limited self-care; confined to bed or chair more than 50% of waking hours

 4: Completely disabled; cannot carry out any self-care; totally confined to bed or chair

 KPS.
 A higher score indicates a better functional status.